-Our fish and also the other products that we sell in our Visitor Centre come from Ireland.
-We try to source our products as close to home as possible.
+Our fish and also the other products that we sell in our Visitor Centre come from the Irish west coast.
+We try to source all our products as close to home as possible.
 As to the raw materials, we are convinced that the Irish fish is the best quality we can source, so why stray somewhere else to buy it?

 ARE THERE ANY CHEMICAL OR ARTIFICIAL PRESERVATIVES IN OUR FISH PRODUCTS?

 No, we do not add anything to our products except for salt, smoke and some spices which are potent preservatives in themselves.
 For the organic salmon, we use organic salt only.
 We do not believe in spoiling a perfect product that nature gave us with man-made chemicals.

 ALLERGENS - WHAT DO YOU USE TO PRODUCE YOUR SALMON AND OTHER FISH?

 We only use salt, natural wood smoke and the fish itself.
 For some varieties, we use different marinades which may consist of one or several of these ingredients (or as specified by the product name): honey, lemon, dill, fennel, whiskey, spice mix* (paprika, yellow mustard seeds, onion, black pepper, parsley, oregano, marjoram, chili, sesame seeds, nuts/nut derivatives), dried seaweed.We do not use gluten or ingredients that contain gluten.
 Our products are dairy- and egg-free, and don't contain crustaceans or celery.
 They are GMO free, and free of any preservatives or colorants.
 They are suitable for pescetarians.